boyangshang/FADS/README.md

 This mannual provides examples using the FAst Diversity Subsampling (**FADS**) package developed by [[1]](#1) to select diverse subsamples (**DS**) and custom subsamples (**CS**) from a data set in Python.
-As discussed in [[1]](#1), a diverse subsample is a subset of a data set that is spread out over the region occupied by the (usually unknown) data distribution.
+As discussed in [[1]](#1), a diverse subsample is a subset of a data set that is spread out over the (usually unknown) support of the data distribution.
 A custom subsample is selected using the user-defined target sampling ratios, with or without consideration of the diversity property.

 This article is organized in the following way.
 [Installation](#installation) illustrates how to install this package.
 [Diversity Subsampling](#diversity-subsampling) shows how to use **FADS** to select a diverse subsample from a data set without or with replacement.
-[Custom Subsampling](#custom-subsampling) provides one example to use **FADS** to select a custom subsample.
+[Custom Subsampling](#custom-subsampling) provides one example to use **FADS** to select a custom subsample following a known target probability distribution (note that the target subsampling ratios do not have to be probability density function values).
 [Hyper-Parameter Tuning](#hyper-parameter-tuning) shows how to use the built-in function in **FADS** to further tune the hyper-parameters.

 The experimental setting for this article is as follows.
 For easy visualization, throughout this article, we use a synthetic Multivariate Gaussian Mixture (MGM) data in 2D.
-Details about generating this data set are provided in [Appendix A](#appendix-A:-synthetic-data-used-in-this-article).
+Details about generating this data set are provided in [Appendix A](#appendix-a).
 The default hyper-parameter setting will be used for all examples in this article unless otherwise specified.

 # Installation
 The **FADS** package is available on pip and can be installed using the following cammand: